Camera-free spatial sensing

 Scientific enough to be useful.
 Quiet enough to live with.

 The system is developed through controlled testing, real-world evaluation, and careful product refinement.
 We focus on repeatable results, interpretability, and responsible data handling before expanding claims.
+At a high level, the work relates to wireless channel sensing, including Wi-Fi CSI, without publishing the full implementation recipe.

 Less visual intrusion.